pborenstein/twohorses/src/twohorses.md

 # {{title}}

-Some time ago, out in the country, there lived two horses, a white one and a brown one.
+Some time ago, out in the country, there lived two
+horses: a white horse, and a brown horse.

 The two horses were best friends.
-They had grown up together, they lived in the same barn, had adjoining stalls, and liked each other very much.
+They had grown up together,
+they lived in the same barn,
+had adjoining stalls,
+and they liked each other
+very much.
 They were very happy horses.

 Every morning,
-a little while after breakfast, the two horses would race around the track.
+at a little past breakfast,
+the two horses would race
+around the track.
 The brown horse and the white horse